gromeck/BuzzerKeyboard/README.md

   |   E    | white  | n       |

 - Each button should support an LED which is on during the time the button is pressed.
 - An activity LED should be on permanently.
-Whenever a keycode is sent, the activity LED should be off for 100ms.
+Whenever a keycode is sent, the activity LED should indicate this by switching off for a short period.
 - The buttons of the keyboard are named A, B, C, D and E.
 - By pressing the button A for 5 seconds, the configuration mode is enabled.
-- The configuration mode is indicated by a slowly blinking activity LED (500ms on, 500ms off).
+- The configuration mode is indicated by a blinking activity LED.
-- Inside the configuration menu, the buttons are used as follows:
+- In the configuration mode, the buttons are used as follows:

   | Button | Color  | Function                                   |
   | :-:    | :-:    |--------------------------------------------|